bgentry91/bgentry91.github.io/_posts/2018-1-15-Detail_in_Reporting.md

 <img src="/images/Utica_Graph8.png" alt="Utica 8" style="width: 600px;"/>

 This ends up being a lot of graphs to look at, but I do think it offers some insight.
 The biggest differences between the weekdays and the weekends seem to happen in the 8-12AM and 4-8PM time slots.
-4-8PM clearly is the best time slot, with it's weekday traffic averaging around 7500 passengers.
-8AM-12PM seems to be a bit of an anomaly -  weekdays and weekends have very similar numbers that are pretty high all around.
+4-8AM and 4-8PM clearly are the best time slots, with the weekday traffic averaging around 7500 passengers.
+8AM-12PM and 12PM-4PM show a surprising pattern -  weekdays and weekends have very similar numbers.
 It may be worth delving into this a little bit further.
 I suspect that the bins are to blame, since morning rush hour is probably better defined as 6AM-10AM.
-Regardless, I think these graphs indicate that WYWT should focus on weekday rush hours.
+Regardless, I think these graphs indicate that WYWT should focus on weekday rush hours as they are consistently the highest time slots.

 That is a pretty big generalization, but I think as we move through the next visualizations, being able to use that generalization will make our message cleaner and more concise.
 Again - keep these for the appendix!